- Michael Almereyda

 - Release Date

-Anything less than an unconventional biography of Stanley Milgram or depiction of his divisive obedience experiments would be a betrayal of the subject matter.
+Anything less than an unconventional biography of Stanley Milgram and his divisive obedience experiments would betray the subject matter.
 Michael Almereyda’s film Experimenter considers the significant discoveries found in Milgram’s “Obedience to Authority” study, which made Milgram a popular topic in Psychology 101 courses and beyond when discussing the ethics of his approach.
 Writing, producing, and directing, Almereyda realizes his first feature-length effort since his modern-day adaptation of Hamlet in 2000.
 Though the story of Experimenter touches on major events in Milgram’s life, played with a Machiavellian glint in his eye by Peter Sarsgaard, the formally unusual picture concentrates less on Milgram himself than the thematic epicenter of his work.
 Milgram suggested that the vast majority of humanity willingly complies with perceived figures of authority, to such an extent that they’re willing to torture others to remain complicit, a message often lost during heated debates about Milgram’s arguably unethical scientific methods.

 Milgram was Jewish, born in America, and of Romanian-Hungarian decent.
 He had good reason to want to explain the origin of genocide, his parents having survived World War II, and having been appalled by other atrocities that took place during his life (1933-1984).
 Alongside his wife (Winona Ryder), whom he meets in a common social situation on an elevator, Milgram proceeds to conduct his obedience experiments on upwards of 800 subjects and publishes a book on his findings in 1974.
-He conducts other experiments, of course; for one, he coined the term “six degrees of separation” with a clever study involving a package that was passed along between people on a first-name basis with one another, in the end suggesting everyone in this Small World is connected.
+He conducts other experiments, of course; for one, he coined the term “six degrees of separation” with a clever study involving a package that was passed along between people on a first-name basis with one another and, in the end, suggests everyone in this Small World is connected.
 As Almereyda looks at Milgram’s work, we begin to observe Milgram’s awareness of his own susceptibility to human social conventions, his acknowledgment that his research may not change human nature, and meanwhile his careful control of every situation—the pleasure he takes from being the master of his behavior experiments.

 At the same time, Almereyda chooses unique formal techniques that underscore the social artifices in our lives, just as Milgram’s research did.
-Production designer Deana Sidney uses black-and-white rear-projected backdrops (a common practice for 1940s and 1950s cinema, and sometimes used as an intentionally stylistic flourish today, like in the driving scenes in Pulp Fiction) for scenes of marital dialogue in the car and significant social meetings, such as when Milgram dines with his mentor—all moments where Milgram openly adopts an acknowledged “role” (the husband, the mentee, etc.).
+Production designer Deana Sidney uses black-and-white rear-projected backdrops (a common practice for 1940s and 1950s cinema, and sometimes used as an intentionally stylistic flourish today, like the driving scenes in Pulp Fiction) for scenes of marital dialogue in the car and significant social meetings, such as when Milgram dines with his mentor—all moments where Milgram openly adopts an acknowledged “role” (the husband, the mentee, etc.).
 On other occasions, Sarsgaard looks straight at the camera and speaks to the audience, as if Milgram is the host of his own life.
 Or he walks down a Yale hallway, followed by a proverbial (and quite literal) elephant in the room, played by a full-size animal.
 Milgram’s studies tried to emphasize the elephant in the room in all social situations, and Almereyda chooses creative ways to depict them and reinforce his subject’s role in the world around them.

 Just like Milgram’s obedience experiments, Almereyda’s film will undoubtedly be a conversation starter as to the ethical implications of Milgram’s approach.
 Almereyda surely remains sympathetic to the figure, and given the outcomes of his research, why not?
 Sure, Milgram pushed boundaries, but he also achieved irrefutable results—results a panel of other psychologists said would never be the case; they thought people would outright refuse to shock another person.
 They were frighteningly wrong.
 And while Experimenter does not overly concern itself with Milgram’s personal life and successes, the more human scenes are included as a way to reinforce why he approached certain subjects in his research.
 The film is a fascinating approach to its subject and unconventional compared to similarly themed titles like, say, Kinsey (2004).
 The result may leave some viewers emotionally cold toward the material, but our intellect is engaged in the engrossing subject and absorbing way it was made.